grame-cncm/faustdoc/src/tutorials/rnbo.md

 ```
 <!-- /faust-run -->

-The codebox~ code can be generated using the following line (note the use of `-double` option, the default sample format in RNBO/codebox~):
+The codebox~ code can be generated using the following line (note the use of the `-double` option, the default sample format in RNBO/codebox~):

 ```bash
 faust -lang codebox -double osc.dsp -o osc.codebox
 ```

-This will generate a series of functions to init, update parameters and compute audio frames.
+This will generate a series of functions to initialize, update parameters, and compute audio frames.

 ### Looking at the generated code

-The generated code contains a sequence of parameters definitions with their min, max, step and default values:
+The generated code contains a sequence of parameter definitions with their min, max, step, and default values:

 ```
 // Params